Easy-to-read medicine information about mebeverine – what it is, how to take mebeverine safely and possible side effects.

 Mebeverine relaxes the tummy muscles and in this way helps to ease bloating and the spasm-type pain that can occur with irritable bowel syndrome (IBS).
 Read more about irritable bowel syndrome.

-In New Zealand, mebeverine is available as tablets (135 mg).
+In New Zealand, mebeverine is available as tablets and is only available on prescription from your doctor.

 - The usual dose of mebeverine is 1 tablet 3 times a day.